 Initially, the aircraft was powered by two Pratt & Whitney J75 engines which, provided a thrust of 17,000 lbf (76 kN) each and enabled the A-12 to reach a speed of Mach 2.
 However, as the development of the new engine was in process, only 5 units of the aircraft received the J75.

-After the development of the Pratt & Whitney J58, the Skunk Work would experiment with the new engine, by equipping the A-12 with at least one J58 engine, and eventually, they transitioned to the J58.
+After the development of the Pratt & Whitney J58, Skunk Works would experiment with the new engine by equipping the A-12 with at least one J58 engine, which eventually replaced the previous power plant.
 The new engine provided the aircraft with 20,500 lbf (91 kN) thrust dry, and 32,500 lbf (145 kN) with afterburner, enabling it to reach Mach 3.2.

 Following the production of the first unit (prototype), in April 1962, the A-12 was sent to Nevada’s Groom Lake test facility, famously known as Area 51, for flight testing.